richardbertozzo/type-coffee/README.md

 This will run the CLI interface, which will output the best coffees for you.

 ## Data Sources

-The Best Type of Coffee uses two data sources:
+It uses two data sources:

 ### ChatGPT API
 The ChatGPT API is used to generate responses to user feedback.
 The application sends user feedback to the API and receives a response based on the user's input.